 Section 2.
 All applications for membership must be completed in full on a form approved and provided by the Association.
-Each application must be accompanied by one year’s annual dues plus a non-refundable application fee as prescribed by the Board of Directors.
+Each application must be accompanied by two years dues plus a non-refundable application fee as prescribed by the Board of Directors.

 Section 3.
-Classes of membership and requirements for membership shall be defined by the Board.
+Classes of membership and requirements for membership shall be defined as follows:

 Section 4.
 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record of same has been expunged, or their civil rights restored.
 In addition, membership shall not be granted to any applicant who has had their license, permit or right to serve process revoked by any issuing authority unless said revocation has been pardoned or expunged, or had their civil rights restored.